First, let us understand what the asset allocation is.

 In an uncertain Financial market situation, always a wise allocation strategy helps you to minimize the portfolio volatility.

 Remember this, Asset allocation is not an one time activity.
-Every year, rebalance your portfolio considering the current needs.
+Every year, Remember to rebalance your portfolio considering the current needs so that your asset allocation stays on target.